-This blog is compiled, authored, and not-as-frequently-updated-as-she-would-hope, by Kirstin Jackson, author of “It’s Not You, it’s Brie: Unwrapping America’s Unique Culture of Cheese. ” Kirstin is a cheese and wine writer, consultant, educator, professionally trained cook, wine bar manager and cheese program director, whose fridge and head is almost entirely consumed with cheese.
-She blames her parents, who took her on trips to the California dairy country at a very young age, for feeding the obsession, and dually thanks them for bringing her back pounds of Joe Matos St. George cheese when she’s unable to unaccompany them on current trips.
+Bio: This blog is compiled, authored, and not-as-frequently-updated-as-she-would-hope, by Kirstin Jackson, author of “It’s Not You, it’s Brie: Unwrapping America’s Unique Culture of Cheese. ” Kirstin is a cheese and wine writer, consultant, educator, professionally trained cook, wine bar manager and cheese program director, whose fridge and head is almost entirely consumed with cheese.
+She blames her parents, who took her on trips to the California dairy country at a very young age, for feeding the obsession, and dually thanks them for bringing her back pounds of Joe Matos St. George cheese when she’s unable to accompany them on trips.

 Unless otherwise noted, the recipes in “It’s Not You, it’s Brie” are original and inspired by Kirstin’s years of cooking professionally and at home.

 Sign up for Kirstin’s “It’s Not You, it’s Brie” Twitter and facebook feeds, where she’ll share everything from the arrival of a hard-to-get cheese at a lcoal store, to days she’s teaching cheese and wine classes in the Bay Area and her excitement over the cheeses she’s recently tried.

 About the design and technology:

 The blog utilizes the thesis wordpress template and was created with amazing amounts of design help of Krista Roark from Green District Design and much technological consideration from Stephanie Stiavetti of The Culinary Life.